spbgzh/chatex/README.md

 ## Introduction

 This is a Java web project for the second year of the university.
 It's a social application that helps you find like-minded friends.
-This project uses the k means algorithm to find the person closest to you in the vector space through the eigenvalues of your hobbies, and recommend him to you.
-You can get his contact information and you can like or dislike him.
+This project uses the *k-means algorithm* to find the person closest to you in the vector space through the eigenvalues of your hobbies, and recommend him to you.
+You can get his contact information and you can *like* or *dislike* him.
 There is also a list of the most popular people on the home page.

 ## Technology Stack